zorrowang/LeetCode/docs/Languages/Java/features/Generics.md

 It is known that _Object_ is the supertype of all Java classes, however, a collection of _Object_ is not the supertype of any collection.
 For example, a *List\<Object\>* is not the supertype of *List\<String\>* and assigning a variable of type *List\<Object\>* to a variable of type *List\<String\>* will cause a compiler error.
 This is to prevent possible conflicts that can happen if we add heterogeneous types to the same collection.

-The Same rule applies to any collection of a type and its subtypes.
+The same rule applies to any collection of a type and its subtypes.
 Consider this example:

 ```java
 public static void paintAllBuildings(List<Building> buildings) {